vankxr/qo-100-tools/README.md

 * **João Silva** - [vankxr](https://github.com/vankxr)

+## Special thanks

+Thanks to [JLCPCB](https://jlcpcb.com) for sponsoring most of the PCBs needed for this project

 ## License

 The content of this repository is licensed under the [GNU General Public License v3.0](LICENSE).